kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/migration.md

    ```sh
    kubectl get upstreams -n gloo-system
    ```
 6. Update the corresponding virtual services and remove the `destinationSpec: grpc` section.
-Note that with Gloo Edge 1.14.4, virtual services that keep the `destinationSpec: grpc` section can still route to gRPC upstreams that were migrated to the new gRPC API.
+Note that with Gloo Edge OSS version 1.14.4 (Gloo Edge Enterprise version 1.14.2), virtual services that keep the `destinationSpec: grpc` section can still route to gRPC upstreams that were migrated to the new gRPC API.